 Most significantly, the Chancellor cannot be dismissed by a simple vote of no confidence but only by a "constructive vote of no confidence" with majority support for an alternative named Chancellor.
 Since 1949, only two constructive votes of no confidence have been attempted (in 1972 and 1982) and only one (that in 1982) has been successful.
 This special type of no confidence vote was invented in (West) Germany, but is today also used in other nations, such as Belgium, Spain, Hungary, Slovenia and Lesotho.

 In the six decades of the Bundestag, there have been only eight Chancellors - a remarkable element of stability.
-In the same period of time, Italy has had 37 Prime Ministers (although some of served several separate terms of office).
+In the same period of time, Italy has had almost 40 Prime Ministers (although some have served several separate terms of office).

 As in Britain or France, day to day government is carried out by a Cabinet, the members of which are formally appointed by the President but in practice chosen by the Chancellor.

 Since Germany has a system of proportional representation for the election of its lower house, no one party wins an absolute majority of the seats and all German governments are therefore coalitions.
-Following the last Federal election in 2013, it took almost three months to form a new government.
-Unusually this is a coalition of the two major parties, the Christian Democrats and the Social Democrats - what the Germans call "Große Koalition" or simply "GroKo".
+Following the federal election in 2013, it took almost three months to form a new government.
+Unusually this was a coalition of the two major parties, the Christian Democrats and the Social Democrats - what the Germans call "Große Koalition" or simply "GroKo".